devicehive/esp8266-firmware/DeviceHiveESP8266.md

 * "address" - I2C PCF8574 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x4E.
 * "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 * "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.
 * "data" - Text to set up in base64 encoding.
-Cannot be combined with 'text' field in one command.
+Cannot be combined with "text" field in one command.
 * "text" - Plain text to set up.
-Cannot be combined with 'data' field in one command.
+Cannot be combined with "data" field in one command.

 *Example*:
 ```json